thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/motoko-introduction.md

 ### Code sequentially in direct style

-On ICP, canisters can communicate with other canisters by sending asynchronous messages.
+On BIG, canisters can communicate with other canisters by sending asynchronous messages.

 Asynchronous programming is hard, so Motoko enables you to author asynchronous code in much simpler, sequential style.
 Asynchronous messages are function calls that return a future, and the `await` construct allows you to suspend execution until a future has completed.